36 Management strategy evaluation

 The CEFAS MSE plug-in approach has two stages.
 First it creates a number of plausible EwE (Ecopath) models by sampling distributions of input parameters (biomass, feeding, production and consumption rates and predator-prey interaction rates) (Figure 2).
 Next, it simulates the effect of alternative management strategies defined by their HCR and regulatory mechanisms (Figure 3).

-For guidance of how to use the CEFAS MSE plug-in, most notably see the paper and supplementary materials for Mackinson et al. (op. cit.) as well as the tutorial on this (web and pdf versions only).
+For guidance of how to use the CEFAS MSE plug-in, most notably see the paper by Mackinson et al. (op. cit.), the chapter about the CEFAS MSE in the EwE User Guide based on the supplementary materials from Mackinson et al. (op. cit.) as well as the tutorial following this (web and pdf versions only).

 Figure 2.
 Flowchart for evaluation of alternative management strategies.
 From Mackinson et al. (op. cit., Figure 2).